httpwg/http-extensions/draft-ietf-httpbis-incremental.md

 incrementally.
 Clients can rely on prior knowledge or probe for support on individual resources.

+The Incremental header field enables the establishment of a bi-directional byte channel over HTTP, as its presence in both requests and responses instructs intermediaries to forward early responses ({{Section 7.5 of HTTP}}) and to transmit message bodies incrementally in both directions.

 # Security Considerations

 To conserve resources required to handle HTTP requests or connections, it is